 Criminal Justice

-Professors: Douglas Challenger
+Professor: Douglas Challenger

-Associate Professors: Jefferson Allen, Jean Dawson, Allan Rachlin
+Associate Professors: Jean Dawson, Allan Rachlin

-A Bachelor of Arts degree is offered in Criminal Justice for online and traditional students.
+A Bachelor of Arts degree is offered in Criminal Justice for online and traditional

 An Associate of Arts degree is offered in Criminal Justice for online students.